 Did one of your ancestors live in Vancouver?
 Explore our resources to find information about the members of your family tree.

-We have directories from 1882 to the present, located in the Reading Room in books and microfilm.
-Bound books are available fore most years.
+We have directories from 1882 to 1996, located in the Reading Room in books and microfilm.
+Bound books are available for most years.
 Our microfilm is complete to 1929.

 What you need to know about directories